BSafe-network/website/content/Technology-Competiton/Leyer2Competition.md

 * ~~Submission deadline: March 31, 2018~~
 * Submission of expression of interest: 23:59 UTC April 6
 * Full submission deadline: A several weeks after April 6
-* Evaluation and experimentation start: April 1, 2018
+* Evaluation and experimentation start: May, 2018
-* Disclosure of a list of proposals: April 15
+* Disclosure of a list of proposals: May, 2018
-* Evaluation and experimentation end: June 30, 2018
+* Evaluation and experimentation end: July, 2018
-* Announcement of a winner and excellent proposals: July 15, 2018
+* Announcement of a winner and excellent proposals: August, 2018
-* Technical presentation and awarding ceremony: August, 2018
+* Technical presentation and awarding ceremony: September, 2018

 ### 7. Submission procedure
 Anyone can submit a proposal to this competition, but need to meet the following procedure and submission requirements.